-This flavorful slow cooker chicken and farro combination is loaded with flavor, and it's relatively light.
+This slow cooker chicken and farro combination is loaded with flavor, and it's relatively light.
 Chicken thighs were used in the pictured dish, but leaner chicken breasts can be used as well.
 The combination of several vegetables with the chicken and farro make it a hearty, satisfying slow cooker meal.

 Farro is a good replacement for rice in the slow cooker because you don't have to worry about it turning to mush.
 It has a pleasant, chewy texture, and it is higher in protein, fiber, and magnesium than brown rice and many other grains.
 It's an Italian grain, and it's often referred to as an ancient grain.

 You can make this with chicken thighs on the bone as well, but remove the skin to keep it relatively light.

 - 4 to 6 chicken thighs (boneless and skinless)

 - Dash of kosher salt and freshly ground black pepper